-Discover the best way to learn Spanish with Rosetta Stone.Try Our Free Demo
+Discover the best way to learn Spanish with Rosetta Stone.Try our Free Trial

 Learning Spanish is not just an attractive endeavor for those looking to broaden their professional and personal opportunities.
 Speaking Spanish can also be a valuable asset.
 As the second most widely spoken language in the world, Spanish has more than 400 million speakers and is the native tongue in 20 different countries.
 The largest population of Spanish speakers reside in Central and South America, but there is also a considerable number of Spanish speakers, more than 40 million , in the United States.
 Spanish is also the second most widely spoken language in the US, and there are more Spanish speakers in America than live in Spain.